Reference Guide

 When you delete text in a word processor, that text often remains in the document’s underlying file structure.
 It can be recovered by anyone who knows how to inspect the raw file data, undo the deletion, or open the document in a different application.
 This is why “delete” is not redaction.

-True redaction permanently removes the underlying data from the file.
+True redaction removes the underlying data from the file.
 The original text is stripped out, not merely hidden behind a shape or a highlight.
 A properly redacted PDF has no hidden text layer, no embedded fonts containing the original characters, and no metadata that preserves the deleted content.

 What Does Redacted Mean in Legal Terms?